nightscout/nightscout.github.io/docs/update/redeploy.md

 - Log in Heroku [https://id.heroku.com/login](https://id.heroku.com/login)

 !!! note
-    Salesforce requires two-factor-authentication for more Heroku security, this is mandatory starting Feb 2022.
+    Salesforce recommends two-factor-authentication for more Heroku security, starting Feb 2022.
     For an overview of possible methods see [here](../../vendors/heroku).

 </br>